duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 The current RL baseline consists of a Deep Deterministic Policy Gradient (DDPG) agent [](#bib:lillicrap2019continuous).
 In Duckietown, the action space is consists of the wheel commands $v$ and $\omega$, and is continuous.
-DDPG is an off-policy algorithm, in which both an approximator to the optimal Q function and an approximator to the optimal action function are learnt.
+DDPG is an off-policy algorithm, in which both an approximator to the optimal $Q$ function and an approximator to the optimal action function are learnt.
 It can be thought of as Deep Q-learning [PUT A REFERENCE] for continuous action spaces.

 [ELABORATE?]